 We’ve extensively covered the differences between Xeon and i5/i7 previously in this forum.
 Now let’s go over the differences between Intel’s Core i7 vs i5.
 Who needs which processor?
 Is the i7 always worth the additional investment?
+And is there really the same delineation with current gen components as there used to be?

 Intel Core i7 – the Pros